Proven-Paradox/shaper-system/Handbook.md

 Whenever you pay an Overload cost on an Ability that heals HP damage, add your [Capacity](#vitalitycapacity) to the total healing done.

 #### Masochism
-Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next turn.
+Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next Turn.
 If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
 Targets can only have one Shield from this Lesson; if a larger Shield would be applied by this Lesson, the smaller one fades immediately.
-The Shield also fades at the start of your next turn.
+The Shield also fades at the start of your next Turn.

 #### Pickup
 When you heal an ally from 0 HP, add twice your Heart to the healing done.
 This benefit increases as you raise your [Hero Tier](#hero-tier): the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).